vikas0104/Shape_detection_opencv/README.md

 # Shape_detection_opencv
-Real time shape detection using opencv and python
+Real time shape detection using opencv and python added Trackbars to control the best optimization for detection of shapes in variour environments